electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 [Diagramm from FASTNED](https://support.fastned.nl/hc/en-gb/articles/360000815988-Charging-with-an-Audi-e-tron)

-There are several cars with higher top speed on charging, but the consistently high performance from low SOC to high SOC makes it overall faster than most other cars.
+Several cars have higher top speed on charging, but the consistently high performance from low SOC to high SOC makes it faster than most other cars.

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/e-tron/drivetrain/battery/chargingcurve.jpg">